To learn more about what will be covered in each subject, please select from the list below:

 Classes will cover:

-- Characters and their Relationships
+- Addressing Characters and Relationships questions

-- Shakespeare’s effective use Dramatic Techniques to tell the story
+- Critical Literacy – Shakespeare’s effective use Dramatic Techniques to tell the story

 Comparative Studies